UrosAleksandrovic/eazy-template/README.md

 Simple parameters are properties that are of C# built in types.
 Essentially leaves of object trees.
 You declare them as *[[[parentName.propName]]]*

+By default all properties that might be in a template that builder cannot find will be returned as they are and template wont be populated on their place.
+To override this setting, *UseEmptyStringForUnKnownProperties()* of *ParameterConfigBulder* can be used.
+This instructs builder to populate unknown parameters with empty string.

 #### Complex parameters

 Complex parameters are parameters that have a template of their own.
 You can imagine nested objects or enumerables.
 If interaction through the list of some objects is needed, then creating complex parameters with templates is the solution.